warrenjayv/hold_push2talk_ahk/README.md

 # hold push to talk.ahk
-• hold the god damn push to talk to button
-__took me 5 hours to develop lol.
-__i created this so I can play my guitar at end-game of project reality or squads
+• hold the god damn push to talk to button a__ took me 5 hours to develop lol. b__ i created this so I can play my guitar at end-game of project reality or squads

 # prerequisites
 • autohotkey